 Mail When You Live Abroad

 Yes, we can do most of what we need to do online, like paying credit card bills, getting back statements, and even paying quarterly taxes if you’re a self-employed American.
-You’ll almost surely still need to maintain an address in your own country though, both to have a place for lingering mail to go and to maintain accounts with your financial institutions.
+You’ll almost surely still need to maintain a permanent address in your own country though, both to have a place for lingering mail to go and to maintain accounts with your financial institutions.
 You can have a mail address that forwards to you overseas, but a more practical approach is to use a relative’s address so they can alert you when something fishy or urgent comes in.

 There are also services that will receive your mail for you and some will scan it so you can see what you got online.
 You can then have them trash or forward the physical copies.
 I have some friends who have set up residency in South Dakota, for example, using a service there specifically meant for people roaming the USA in a recreational vehicle or roaming the world without a fixed address.
 A lot of people where I live in Mexico use a service where they have a United States mailing address in Laredo, Texas and a guy actually drives up there twice a week to bring everyone’s mail down to San Miguel de Allende.
+See all the options here.

 Don’t forget to alert everyone you get mail from of the new address as your forwarding order will only last 6-12 months depending on the items.
 This is especially essential for tax documents since those are still mostly sent by mail.
 You’ll need to update your address for credit cards, banks, online subscription services, business services, and on and on.
 Keep a running list before it’s time.